 When Increased String Tension Does Not Equal Increased Power

 Whenever you increase string tension, there is a point when you do not get the same return in terms of power.
 So what is this point of “diminishing returns?”
 This will depend on the individual.
-A highly accomplished player may find that their tensions need to be 24lbs before they notice a levelling out on power.
+A highly accomplished player may find that their tensions need to be 24lbs before they notice a leveling out on power.
 A lower level player may find that this is way too high and 20/21 lbs is a max.
 Whilst it may not seem a great difference in terms of numbers, I assure you it’s massive in terms of how the racquet plays and feels.

 Whatever the range, please keep your ego at bay here as it’s so common for players to boast about playing with super-high tensions and yet their performance will be suffering as a result.